solygambas/react-native-shopping-app/README.md

 ## Usage

-You need to create a file named Environment.js in the constants folder and provide your Firebase keys in it.
+Add your Firebase url and key in [constants/Environment.js](constants/Environment.js).

 Based on [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/) by Maximilian Schwarzmüller.